lqhuang/awesome/topics/llm.md

 - [tairov/llama2.mojo](https://github.com/tairov/llama2.mojo): Inference Llama 2 in one file of pure 🔥
 - [jrudolph/llama2.scala](https://github.com/jrudolph/llama2.scala): Inference Llama 2 in one file of hideous Scala (A port of llama2.c from Andrej Karpathy)
 - [openlm-research/open_llama](https://github.com/openlm-research/open_llama): OpenLLaMA, a permissively licensed open source reproduction of Meta AI’s LLaMA 7B trained on the RedPajama dataset [facebookresearch/PurpleLlama](https://github.com/facebookresearch/PurpleLlama): Set of tools to assess and improve LLM security.
+- [b4rtaz/distributed-llama](https://github.com/b4rtaz/distributed-llama): Run LLMs on weak devices or make powerful devices even more powerful by distributing the workload and dividing the RAM usage.

 ### Mistral AI